poteat/todo-app-playground/README.md

 variables prefixed with `VITE_`.
 The client uses `VITE_API_BASE_URL` to locate the API; the example configuration points at `http://localhost:4000/api`.

-Prisma CLI reads env vars from a `.env` file next to `schema.prisma`.
-To support `prisma migrate dev` and `prisma generate`, the repo includes `apps/server/prisma/.env` with only `DATABASE_URL`.
+Prisma CLI reads env vars from a `.env` file next to `schema.prisma` (the `apps/server/prisma/.env` you created above).
 The app itself uses the root `.env` when running.

 > Postgres persists data under `docker/db-data/pgdata` (the container uses